 With hundreds of CBD products on the market, and little regulation of them, it’s not easy to know which is best.
 Look for a product with the National Animal Supplement Counsel (NASC) Seal of Quality Assurance, and one that has a third-party certificate of analysis that includes potency, lists all ingredients, and discloses the possible presence of heavy metals, mycotoxins, or pesticides.
 Avoid edible products formulated for human consumption, which often contain ingredients such as xylitol that are toxic to pets.

-Choose broad-spectrum products, which include other cannabinoids and substances known as terpenes that are also in the cannabis plant.
+Choose products that include other cannabinoids and substances known as terpenes that are also in the cannabis plant.
 CBD seems to work best when it’s in conjunction with these rather than isolated.
 But avoid full-spectrum products that include THC.

 Aim for about 0.1 to 0.2 mg per kilogram of your dog’s weight, given twice daily by mouth.
 Work up gradually, but beware that more is not always better with CBD, as sometimes the response is biphasic, meaning that it doesn’t work if you give too little or too much.